Git

 How It Works

-A Git repository is simply just a directory on your computer where you tell it to track files with git init
+A Git repository is simply just a directory on your computer where you tell it to track files with git init.

 When you add files in the directory, they are untracked.
-You can add them to the staging area with git add
+You can add them to the staging area with git add,

 and once you’ve made enough changes for a commit, you can write a snapshot of the current state of the directory

-to the commit history with git commit
+to the commit history with git commit.

 Often, git repos are stored in a remote location like on GitHub, where you can git push

-your own commits to and git pull
+your own commits to and git pull changes that other collaborators have made.

 Before making any commits, you will need to run the following commands in the terminal to set your Git config.
 This sets the metadata about the author for all commits.